On Complexity Bounds and Confluence of Parallel Term Rewriting: Confluence of parallel-innermost rewriting

 \begin{remark} From \thmref{thm:pito_confluent_with_cps} one may be tempted to claim that $\pito$ is deterministic iff $\ito$ is uniformly confluent.
 The ``$\Rightarrow$'' direction clearly holds.
 But for the ``$\Leftarrow$'' direction consider the following counterexample: $\RR = \{ \Fa \to \Fb, \Fa \to \Fc, \Fb \to \Fd, \Fc \to \Fd \}$.
 The relation $\ito$ is uniformly confluent, but $\pito$ with $\Fa \pito \Fb$ and $\Fa \pito \Fc$ is not deterministic. \end{remark}

-With \corref{cor:confluence} and \thmref{thm:pito_confluent_with_cps} we have proposed two efficiently automatable sufficient criteria for proving confluence of parallel-innermost rewriting for given TRSs.
+With \corref{cor:confluence} and \thmref{thm:pito_confluent_with_cps} we have proposed two sufficient criteria for proving confluence of parallel-innermost rewriting for given TRSs that can be automated using syntactic checks only, without any search problems.
 These criteria specifically capture TRSs corresponding to deterministic programs.

-\section{Implementation and Experiments}
+\section{Implementation and experiments}